A regular exercise session can benefit multiple systems in your body.

 See this post for Low Cost Home Exercise Strengthening Equipment

 BALANCE EXERCISE-Balance exercises should be performed regularly (3 times per week) and with some variety and challenge.
 Balance exercises should challenge your ankles, hips, and stepping reactions (safely).
-If you perform them regularly with variety and challenge. you should see improvement, but be patient: studies show that it may take 3-6 months to see definite results.
-But long term, it can make a huge difference in your mobility and reduce your fall risk.
+If you perform them regularly with variety and challenge. you should see improvement, but be patient.
+Studies show that it may take 3-6 months to see definite results in your balance.
+However, long term, it can make a huge difference in your mobility and reduce your fall risk.

 10 Tips to make the most of each exercise session: